-The Parent Company carries out administration and management services for the companies in the Group and owns and manages shares in the subsidiaries.
+The Parent Company carried out administration and management services for the companies in the Group during 2021.
+The parent company owns and manages shares in the subsidiaries.
+During the autumn of 2021, the Group's subsidiary Ellos Group AB took over responsibility for the management services.